 - A 13-week rolling cash flow forecast, to highlight any short-term cash pinch points which must be addressed immediately.

-- Longer-term forecasts for at least 12 months ahead.
+- Longer-term forecasts for at least 12 months ahead, but ideally covering a three-year period.
 These provide an indication of likely performance and let you assess any serious cash flow and financial stability issues, enabling better management decisions on matters such as recruitment and IT investment.

 The main cause of cash flow issues in law firms is the amount of cash that is tied up in lock-up (unpaid bills and work in progress (WIP)).
-Our legal sector benchmarking revealed that the current average number of lock-up days for firms of all sizes is 144 (August 2021), compared with 125 days a year previously.
+Our legal sector benchmarking revealed that the current average number of lock-up days for firms of all sizes is 132 (March 2023), compared with 128 days in September 2022 and 144 days a year previously.
 This key metric should be closely monitored.

 Once you begin forecasting, you’ll notice that many of your firm’s costs are fixed, or are certainly predictable (recurring costs such as staff salaries, rent, subscriptions, etc).